pgeertsema/AXIL_paper/README.md

 NOTE: This is experimental code for research purposes.
 Functionality may change without warning.

-Feel free to send any comments / suggestions to p.geertsema at auckland.ac.nz
+Feel free to send any comments / suggestions to paul.geertsema at vlerick.com

 *Image below: AXIL weights for countries in relation to predicting smoking prevalence (see paper)*